checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 4. Make sure to set the following CMake flag to enable clang in your builds: -DLLVM_ENABLE_PROJECTS=clang
 5. Make sure that you are using whatever shell you normally do compiles in.

-On Linux, cd your build directory and invoke CMake
+On Windows and Linux, cd your build directory and invoke CMake:
-   with:
 ```
-    cmake {llvm-path}
+  cmake -G Ninja {llvm-path}
 ```
 where `{llvm-path}` is the path to the root of your LLVM repo.

-The directions for generating a build system for Visual Studio depend on which version of CMake you are using.
-You must use CMake 3.14 or higher to generate a build system for Visual Studio 2019.

 ### Building an LLVM package (advanced topic)
 If you are just trying out Checked C, you can safely ignore this section.
 If